hannesdatta/course-dprep/readme.md

 ## Using this repository

-### Overview

 This repository hosts the source code of the website and all educational material (e.g., tutorials), which you are invited to contribute to.

 New to Git and Markdown?
 Then view https://tilburgsciencehub.com to learn how.

-### Contributing to the Course

-#### Getting Started

-- Please install Git
-- Please install Hugo
-- Please fork this site to your account, and clone it to your local disk
-- Start up the webserver by typing `hugo server`
-- Not sure what to contribute?
-Head over to the issues page on GitHub to see what are good issues to address.
-Of course, you're welcome to suggest your own changes.
-- Make your changes in new branches, and issue a PR.

-#### Development Roadmap

-To contribute to the development of this course, please [view our product roadmap here](https://github.com/hannesdatta/course-dprep/milestones?direction=asc&sort=title&state=open)